-The functional currency of the parent company is the United States dollar during 2013 and Canadian dollars in 2012, and its subsidiaries, the Colombian Peso as determined by management.
-During the prior year, management determined that certain revisions were required to the functional currency determination of the parent company.
-Management concluded that the US dollar was now the currency that mainly influenced the Company's costs and was the currency in which funds from financing activities were retained.
-As a result, effective January 1, 2013, the functional currency of the Company was changed to US dollars.
-The United States dollar is the currency in which it presents these consolidated financial statements.
+The functional currency of the parent company is the United States dollar, the Colombian Peso in its subsidiaries as determined by management.
+The United States dollar is the currency in which it presents the consolidated financial statements.
 The Company recognizes transactions in currencies other than the United States dollar or the Colombian Peso for its subsidiaries at the rates of exchange prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at the end of reporting period exchange rates are recognized in the consolidated statements of loss and comprehensive loss.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.